 This course will be delivered using OWL, Western's online course management program.
 The OWL course webpage will be used for providing the syllabus (using the Syllabus page), providing weekly video lectures (using Lessons pages), weekly discussions of lectures and readings (using the Forums page), completing weekly quizzes, providing, submitting and returning assignments (using the Assignments page) and communications with the class (using the Announcements and Messages tools).
-Office hours will be conducted using the OWL Zoom function.
-Students are encouraged to drop in to the Zoom office hours to discuss any aspect of the course.
-Lectures will consist of PowerPoint presentations with narration by the Instructor and will be made available in the OWL Lesson pages on Mondays each week, with the exception of Week 6, when the lecture will be released on Tuesday, October 13th due to the Thanksgiving holiday.
+Office hours will be conducted in person, but the instructor can also meet with students via Zoom video if necessary.
+Lectures will consist of PowerPoint presentations with narration by the Instructor and will be made available in the OWL Lesson pages on Mondays each week, with the exception of Week 6, when the lecture will be released on Tuesday, October 12th due to the Thanksgiving holiday.
 All grades will be posted in the OWL Gradebook.